Sports Grounds

-Cooks Gardens is Whanganui’s primary outdoor sports venue and one of New Zealand’s most historically significant athletics sites.
-On 27 January 1962, Peter Snell ran a world record mile here in 3 minutes 54.4 seconds — a result that put the city on the global sporting map.
-Today the venue hosts athletics, cycling and community events, and carries a World Athletics Heritage Plaque in recognition of that record.
+Cooks Gardens is Whanganui’s premier outdoor sports venue and the site of one of New Zealand’s most famous athletic achievements.
+On 27 January 1962, Peter Snell set a world mile record of 3 minutes 54.4 seconds on the grass track here, drawing international attention to the city.
+The venue continues to host athletics, track cycling and community events year-round.
+It features a 400m synthetic athletics track and New Zealand’s first wooden velodrome.
+A World Athletics Heritage Plaque commemorates the 1962 record.

 Practical Information